domenicoscudo/domenicoscudo/index.md

 ---
 layout: home
-title: Benvenuto nel mio blog
+title: Welcome to my blog
 ---

-Ciao!
-Questo è il mio sito su GitHub Pages.
-Troverai i miei articoli nella sezione **Blog**.
+Hi!
+This is my website on GitHub Pages.
+You’ll find my articles in the **Blog** section.